 I was a reluctant non-fiction writer so how was I ever going to write a novel?
 It was not something I ever thought about.

-I didn’t like the idea but I still wrote down the two ideas and the two titles that came to mind in the back of my notebook.
-I reasoned that if the idea truly was from God then it was his job not only to push me to do it but to give me the ability.
+I didn’t want to write, but I still wrote down the two ideas and the two titles that came to mind in the back of my notebook.
+I reasoned that if the idea truly was from God, then it was his job not only to push me to do it but to give me the ability.

 Meanwhile, I continued with life and ministry and dealing with the publishing of 1-2-1 Discipleship (2009) and later, “Telling the Gospel Through Story” (2012).
-However, the ideas wouldn’t go away and in fact, over the years, kept increasing in urgency.
+However, the ideas for the novel wouldn’t go away and in fact, over the years, kept increasing in urgency.